Skip to main content

 Would I Do It Again?

 Yes.
 But smarter.
 I'd book a hotel on the route.
 I'd bring an umbrella.
 I'd wake up at 5:30, not 5 in a panic.
-And I'd skip the side errand to the Mekong.
+I'd hopefully get some coffee somewhere before it started.
+And I'd skip the side trip to the Mekong River in the dark.

 If you can get even one morning of it right, the procession is one of those moments that stays with you.
 Two hundred monks in saffron robes, in silence, in the dawn.
 You don't need to be religious to be moved by that.
 You just need to be there.
 Preferably dry.